rozek/aframe-within-svelte/README.md

 [A-Frame](https://github.com/aframevr/aframe) is a framework for creating "virtual reality experiences" in the same way as "ordinary" web pages: by means of HTML elements with attributes and content.
 Under the hood, A-Frame uses the DOM only to manage the hierarchical description of a VR/AR "scene" and its "assets" (especially, without burdening the browser's layout engine) and then simply maps these elements to corresponding objects of the underlying [Three.js](https://github.com/mrdoob/three.js/) library.

 [Svelte](https://github.com/sveltejs/svelte) is a tool for building web applications from components which look and behave like custom HTML elements.
-Svelte accesses the DOM directly to manage elements and update attributes and content upon changes.
+Svelte accesses the DOM directly to manage these elements and update their attributes and contents upon changes.

 While the underlying execution models of A-Frame and Svelte differ completely, their use of the DOM as a common data base ensures a fairly smooth interaction.